The Colchagua Valley in Chile is lush, green, and all about wine! Find out the best Colchagua wine tours to make the most of your trip to the region.

 Vina Santa Cruz is more than just a vineyard.
 Its cable car takes guests over the vineyards to a beautiful hilltop spot where they can learn all about Chile’s fascinating past.
 They’re also proud to have their own observatory with one of the country’s most powerful telescopes.
 You can book onto a special stargazing tour accompanied by a few glasses of the winery’s best wine.

 A place of beauty, inside and out, Lapostolle is one of Chile’s top premium wine producers.
 After you’ve wandered through the beautiful gardens and vineyards, enjoy wine tasting in the barrel room, then descend into their secret cellar.
 Arrive hungry – their lunch menu is not to be missed.
 I still dream about it today!
+This was one of my favourite Colchagua Valley wine tours.

 Read more about my tour, wine tasting and lunch at Lapostolle.